tuvllms/nlp-fall-2026/_pages/lectures.md

 nav_order: 2
 ---

-Note: The schedule may adjust if we need more or less time on certain topics.
+Note: The schedule may be adjusted if we need more or less time for certain topics.

 {% assign current_module = 0 %}
 {% assign skip_classes = 0 %}